crdesabille/crdesabille/README.md

 Hi, I’m Chad, thank you for checking my github. 👋

-⚠️ Alas!
-There's not much public repo you'll see here.
+There's not much public repo you can see here.

 <!---